 Give a couple of pennies to each student.
 Then take up an offering, passing around an offering plate for them to give their pennies unto the Lord.
 Illustrate to the students how one might drop their pennies into the plate real loud.
-After asking them why one might draw attention to themselves, explain to themselves the danger of wanting to receive praise in the eyes of man.
+After asking them why one might draw attention to oneself, explain to them the danger of wanting to receive praise from man.
 This would be a great time to bring out the consequence of Ananias and Sapphire's hypocrisy and desire to receive the praise of man.